LivHed/mgt-map/README.md

 * The results showing with accommodations and restaurants are shown thanks to Google Maps Javascript API.

 ### Media
-* The cities are chosen because of inspiration from the company [Arcadis homepage](https://www.arcadis.com/en/global/our-perspectives/sustainable-cities-index-2018/citizen-centric-cities/), and the listed top 10 most sustainable cities according to their Sustainable Cities Index.
+* The cities are chosen because of inspiration from the company [Arcadis](https://www.arcadis.com/en/global/our-perspectives/sustainable-cities-index-2018/citizen-centric-cities/) homepage, and the listed top 10 most sustainable cities according to their Sustainable Cities Index.

 ### Acknowledgements
 * For the radio buttons in the html code I copied the code snippet for the Inline custom form controls, from W3Schools on [this page](https://www.w3schools.com/bootstrap4/bootstrap_forms_custom.asp) and then modified it to what suited my needs.
-* To perform a nearbySearch in the js code I copied parts of the sample code for the Page Search Pagination example, from [Google maps Javsacript API](https://developers.google.com/maps/documentation/javascript/examples/place-search-pagination).
+* To perform a nearbySearch and createMarkers in the js code I copied parts of the sample code for the Page Search Pagination example, from [Google maps Javsacript API](https://developers.google.com/maps/documentation/javascript/examples/place-search-pagination).